tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 1. Instructor Do: Welcome and Refresher Demo (5 min)

 In this section, you will provide an overview of today's lesson and then get started with a warm-up activity focused on returns.
-Data for this activity was retrieved from [NASDAQ](http://nasdaq.com).
+Data for this activity will be retrieved from Google Sheets via the in-built Google Finance function.

 Welcome students to the second day of Pandas and use the slides to explain the focus of today's class.